prasadghole/canppt/CAN.md

 ## Negative UDS Response frame
 ![](./img/nrccodes.png)

-## UDS Authentification
+## UDS Authentication
-For security reasons critical UDS services like firmware downloading need authentification.
+For security reasons critical UDS services like firmware downloading need authentication.

 ## Access Control
 * When client request any higher session layer service
 * Server sends a 'seed' (random numeric key) to client.
-* Client then based on seed value calculate key using propriotary algorithm shared by server (ECU manufacturer).
+* Client then based on seed value calculate key using proprietary algorithm shared by server (ECU manufacturer).
 * Send back key to server.
 * Server then compare the key to its own key calculated based on same seed.